-We spent a sunny and beautiful Sunday out in the apple orchards of Watsonville, Ca. The organic Clearview Orchards were hustling and bustling with both apple pickers and busy bees pollinating.
+We spent a sunny and beautiful Sunday out in the apple orchards of Watsonville, located just 25 minutes outside Santa Cruz, Ca. The organic Clearview Orchards were hustling and bustling with both apple pickers and busy bees pollinating.
 While I have been berry picking several times, this was my first time going apple picking.
 It was on my autumn bucket list and I’m excited to mark it as complete.
 The apple picking season starts around mid September and goes until mid October.
 I highly advise checking the website of each orchard before you travel out to see when exactly they are opening for the season.
 Every year the crops vary slightly and sometimes they open early and close early.
 Most of the farms will stay open as long as possible but in some cases they run out of apples and need to close early.
 I suggest planning on going towards the beginning - mid season.
 In rare cases the crop is affected by environmental factors and they don’t open at all for the season.
 Be sure to bring cash, many of the farms don’t accept cards.

 If you are new to u-pick farms, you get to actually go out into the orchards and pick your own apples fresh from the tree.
 Different farms offer an array of apple varieties, each one perfect for different kinds of recipes.
 For example, if you plan on baking apple pie, brewing apple cider or even making apple butter, there’s a type of apple perfect for each one.
 I suggest doing a little research before selecting an apple picking location to find the right fit for you.
 Many of these farms also have other produce available for u-pick, so much fun for the family!
 If you’ve got small kiddos (or even adventurous adults, many of these spots have activities like wagon rides, pumpkin patches, and maybe even a corn maze.